 A good process will show the key activities, the outcomes and the roles that are responsible for those activities.
 More detailed processes can also include; responsibilities (e.g. RACI), systems, requirements, risks, issues and control points among others.

-Process helps us understand how something works, or how we want it to work, but what exactly does it help us understand?
+To map process helps us to understand how something works, or how we want it to work, but what exactly does it help us understand?
 What should you be looking out for when you map process?
 It breaks down into three things:

 Understanding each of these will ensure you get the most out of any process mapping exercise in the future.

 The process map ensures that everyone is talking the same language early on and has the same understanding.
 They comprehend the problems they currently face, how they describe them and any future benefits to fixing it.

 It’s vital to get alignment early, get everyone onboard, and keep everyone aligned by referring back to the processes throughout the project.

 Looking at any process is a chance to improve it.
 It could be reducing cost, removing unnecessary steps, simplifying, reducing risk, speeding it up or any number of other things.
 When subject matter experts get together to map out a process visualisation, and create that common language it is much easier to talk about improvements.

 Therefore the team needs to ask itself what the opportunities for improvement are.
 These could be general, such as simply removing waste from the process.
 Or they could be more focused on something specific like automating the process.